Lane is Available

 The Netherlands is a major exporter of industrial products, machinery, chemicals, and electronics.
 To export from the Netherlands, businesses must comply with both national and EU regulations:

-The Netherlands, as part of the EU, follows strict export controls for certain goods, such as military technology or dual-use items that have both civilian and military applications.
+The Netherlands, as part of the EU, follows strict export controls for certain goods, such as military technology or dual-use items.
 These products require special licenses and export documentation.

 Population